Getting started with the Structural free trial

 The Add source data connection view displays.

-Supported data connectors for free trial workspaces
+Supported databases for free trial workspaces

 The final step in the workspace creation is to provide the source data to use for your workspace.